 What to expect on the Northern Lights BUS TOURS in Tromsø

-- Big bus Northern Lights tours are extremely well organised.
-Bus tours have somewhat stricter schedule, so they are less flexible in terms of staying longer.
+- Big bus Northern Lights tours are extremely well organized.
+Bus tours have a somewhat stricter schedule, so they are less flexible in terms of staying longer.
 On the other hand, it might be an advantage as well – they will not go back to town earlier just because one or two people decide that they had enough.

 - They have dedicated guides who don’t drive and therefore have the time to tell you more about the Northern Lights and answer any questions you may have.

 - The guides are usually also experienced photographers who help everybody with the settings of their cameras, answer questions, etc. They also have their cameras available to take pictures of you.
 One big difference is that you don’t get these pictures for free.
-After the tour you receive a link to their website where you can view and purchase the images if you want to.
+After the tour, you receive a link to their website where you can view and purchase the images if you want to.
 It’s not cheap, but it’s not something that is obligatory either.
 However, if you want a really nice souvenir from a memorable night, the guides will make sure to get a really nice picture for you.
 I found that they try really hard and all the pictures I saw after the bus tour were of excellent quality (see mine below).

 - Big group tours don’t offer thermal suits.
 However, they always keep the bus warm and people who want to can just stay on the bus and only come outside when there is something to see.
 I spent hours outside and it wasn’t that cold at all.
 You just need to be dressed right for the cold.
+Check our winter packing list for Norway.

 - They also offer all kinds of warm drinks and cookies on the bus, so you can always warm up with a cup of hot chocolate or tea.